How Much Does It Cost to Install or Replace Tile?

 Tile Installation Costs

 The cost of tile installation includes the tiles, labor and additional materials.
-At the most basic level, you can expect to pay $7 to $15 per square foot for a standard ceramic tile floor.
+At the most basic level, you can expect to pay between $6.25 and $16 (CAD 8 to CAD 21) per square foot for a standard ceramic tile floor — or about $3,500 (CAD 4,600) in total.

 The price varies from there based on: